 You can upload a custom thumbnail to represent your Media Library.
 If publishing your Media Library as a podcast, the library of content will show this thumbnail.

 Just type in the Title and/or Description text boxes to edit them.
 Click "Save Changes" when you're finished.

 You can add Metadata Profiles to your Media Library.

-If you select "Yes" for this choice, your students will be able to contribute content to the Media Library.
 This can be quite useful for distance education, or for classes with a public speaking or language component.
 It's convenient to have students record themselves so that the instructor and their classmates can give them feedback.

 The next drop-down menu allows you to turn default visibility "Visible (all Users)" or "Unlisted (only Admins)".
 Set to "Unlisted (only Admins)", those with non-admin access to the Media Library will only be able to see assets they've uploaded themselves by default.
 Any other videos, you'll be able to make "Visible" or "Unlisted" to control if non-admins can see them.
 As an admin, you'll still be able to see all assets in the Media Library, regardless of who uploaded them.
 This feature is a good way to share content one-on-one — foreign language students uploading graded video responses, for example.

 The next drop-down menu allows you to define the default view for the assets in your Media Library.
 You can select "Grid" or "List."
 Grid view has larger thumbnails and a visual focus.
 List view is more compact and makes it easy to browse asset titles, with smaller thumbnails to the left.

 Finally, the "Default sort order of media items" drop-down allows you to select a default sort order for anyone viewing your Media Library.
 If you've taken the time to Tag your content, you can sort by Tag.
 If you prefer reverse chronological, you can sort by Date.
 What you select in this drop-down will hold true for other users who view your Media Library by default.